9 Ways to Improve Your Financial Life

 What is it about plastic that can make your brain think you’re not really spending money?

 One way to curb unnecessary or mindless spending is to leave your credit cards at home and only carry the amount of cash you have budgeted to spend that day, or week.
+When you can literally see your money going somewhere, you may find yourself becoming much more intentional in the way you spend it.

-It can also be more difficult to get into debt when using cash, which could, in turn, pay off later by helping you avoid high interest credit card payments.
+It can also be more difficult to get into debt when using cash, which could, in turn, pay off later by helping you avoid high-interest credit card payments.

 6. Creating Multiple Income Streams